rich-p-rich/starwars-hangman-p3/README.md

 - If this were to be developed in much futher depth, a difficulty weighting could be developed whereby a name like Darth Vador would have a difficulty weighting of 1, i.e. the easiest, and Kleya Marki a difficulty level of 10, i.e. the most difficult.
 Collecting this data and weighting it would be a substantial project in itself, and probably not possible without access to commercial / propietory databases, but it would be a nice way to enhance the leaderboard, with obscure answers guessed in minimal number of total attempts getting maximum points.

 # Deployment to Heroku
+This is the link to my deployment on Heroku: https://starwars-hangman-p3-db2400815a43.herokuapp.com/

 I deployed to Heroku on 7th March 2024, i.e. as soon as possible during the development of this game.
 I did this following much of the advice and feedback I saw in the Slack communitiy as well as the official guidance.
 Since then, I have been testing the app in both the GitPod terminal and Heroku.
 As with the API, I followed the advice in the LoveSandwiches project step-by-step to ensure a successful deployment.
 The key steps were:
 - set up my Heroku account
 - connected GitHub to Heroku
 - supplied my payment details and and school details (the Code Institute)